 (* DTX will be tested for the rates where DTX must be supported.
+DTX operation applies also for the multi-mono EVS reference.

-(** The multi-mono EVS reference shall be produced by individual EVS coding of the 4 FOA B-format component signals in Ambix format.
+(** The multi-mono EVS reference shall be produced by individual EVS coding of the 4 FOA B-format component signals in ACN/SN3D format.

-(*** The requirements apply for binaural rendering over headphones using a suitable reference renderer.
+(*** Editor’s note: The requirements apply for binaural rendering over headphones [and further rendering TBD] using a suitable reference renderer.
 Such a renderer has for instance been proposed in [4].

-The following should still be for discussion:
+Editor’s note: The following should still be for discussion:

 For certain bit rates, the requirement appears very poor.
 This is for example the case for 24.4 kbps for which the requirement would use multi-mono EVS 4x 5.9 kbps (VBR).